yaeshimo/expfunc/README.md

 Usage:
 ------
-output function name:
+output the function names:
 `expfunc -file /path/to/src.go`

 with Test for testing
 `expfunc -test -file /path/to/src.go`

-export only
+only exported function
 `expfunc -exported -file /path/to/src.go`

-show help
+help
 `expfunc --help`